learn-co-curriculum/phase-0-macos-env-ruby/README.md

 1. Open the "Terminal" application using "Spotlight Search"
 2. Type `brew link gnupg` and press `<Enter>`

-## Install Ruby Environment Manager (RVM) on Ubuntu
+## Install Ruby Environment Manager (RVM) on macOS

 Ruby Environment Manager (RVM) is a tool that will allow you to download and install multiple versions of Ruby, one of the programming languages that we teach at Flatiron School.
-This is the first step in installing Ruby on your Ubuntu operating system.
+This is the first step in installing Ruby on your macOS operating system.

 ### Action Item